JoshGo6/InstallingGoOnUbuntu/InstallGoInstructions.md

 - `USERBINARIES`.
 Path Go uses to create binaries that Go compiles from your source code.
 - `GOBINARYPATH`.
 Path to the Go compiler.

-To allow you, Go, and third-party tools to run all Go programs from anywhere on your system, the final line added to `.bashrc` updates `PATH` to include these three new paths.
-Save the edited `.bashrc` in `nano` by entering `CTRL+O` and then pressing `Enter`, when prompted.
+To allow you, Go, and third-party tools to run Go programs from anywhere on your system, the final line added to `.bashrc` updates `PATH` to include these three new paths.
+Save the edited `.bashrc` in `nano` by entering `CTRL+O` and then pressing `Enter`.
 After `nano` confirms you've written to the file, exit `nano` by typing `CTRL+X`.
 Next, update your shell to use the updated `PATH`.

 ```bash
 source ~/.bashrc